WaaromZoMoeilijk/rpi-audio/README.md

 - Let the installation run and reboot after install (SD card: X / SSD: less then 5 mins).
 - Once the device is rebooted and up, insert USB storage (formatted to FAT32/NTFS/EXT{2,3,4} and only 1 partition) and the recording will begin shortly.
 - You can now leave the USB storage connected during reboots and it will auto start recording on boot.
+- Also unplugging and repluggin the USB storage will initiate recording (New devices and already adopted storage both)
 - Stop the recording from cli: `pkill -2 'arecord'`

 #### Storage requirements